Food poisoning

 Symptoms of food poisoning include:

-- feeling sick (nausea)
+- feeling sick or being sick

 - diarrhoea

-- a high temperature of 38C or above
+- a high temperature

 How to treat food poisoning yourself

-The symptoms usually pass within a week.
+The symptoms usually get better within a week.

 How you get food poisoning